cowcarrier/MazeSolver/README.md

 # mazesolving
 python maze solver
 prints the path to the end.
-change the img path to swich maze.
+change the image path to switch maze.